eonist/GitSync/README.md

 [Download GitSync v0.9.5.3](https://github.com/eonist/GitSync/releases/tag/0.9.5.3)

-This is updated every minute.
-Save the document for the change to be pushed to github

-Lets see how the conflict resolution dialog looks like.

-A

-Now i just changed both documents at the same time.
-Which one do we use? we will see in a moment.

-GitSync should promt us.
-Shortly.

-There, now we are using this version.

-Thats it.

 Feature  | GitSync | Evernote | MacJournal
 ------------------ | :----------: | :----------:| :-------:
 Price | Free | 29$/yr | 59$